 Learn about the Air District’s Community Investments Office's plan to direct funding to communities that are most impacted by air pollution.

 The Community Investments Office directs penalty and mitigation funds back into communities impacted by air quality violations.
 Through the Bay REPAIR program (Reinvesting Penalties for Air Improvement and Resilience), funding supports projects that reduce air pollution, improve public health, and build community resilience.
 To date, enforcement actions have generated over $124 million for local and regional investments.
-Learn more about these funds in the Community Investments Overview
+Learn more about these funds in the Community Investments Overview(1 Mb PDF, 4 pgs, posted 4/22/2026)

 The Local Community Benefits Fund supports community-driven projects that reduce air pollution, improve health outcomes, and build economic resilience for a just transition away from the harmful effects of a fossil-fuel economy.
-Applications are now open for Round 1, which will distribute funds in Benicia, Richmond, and surrounding communities.
+Applications are now closed for Round 1, which will distribute funds in Benicia, Richmond, and surrounding communities.

 Guidelines and Calls for Projects